JulianSchubel/config_parser/README.md

 # .cfg / .ini Parser

-A library to deserialize a configuration file as per the below:
+A simple deserializer of configuration files:

+Note the following:

 - Leading whitespace in a line is ignored.
 All other whitespace (excluding \n) is considered as part of the section heading, key, or value.
 - Section headings are text from an initial '[' to the first ']'.
 Any other characters after this closing bracket will be ignored.